Using pg_repack in Managed Service for PostgreSQL

 PostgreSQL

-Yandex Cloud VM running Ubuntu 22.04 LTS where:
+Yandex Cloud VM running Ubuntu 22.04 LTS, with the following configuration:

 This example uses pgbench

-- Creating test tables and indexes and populating the tables with test data.
+- Creating test tables and indexes, and populating tables with test data.

-- Running multiple queries to test tables, including
+- Running multiple queries against test tables, including

-To test pg_repack on the pgbench test tables and indexes:
+To test pg_repack on the test tables and indexes used by pgbench, do the following:

 -